Sydney-Informatics-Hub/lessonbmc/index.md

 <center><b>PLEASE NOTE: This workshop is open to all Brain and Mind Centre researchers and students only </b></center>

 ## General Information
-Welcome to the home page for the Brain & Mind Centre R workshop.
-It is a three day workshop covering six seperate topics that occur frequently to anyone doing pragmatic data analysis.
+Welcome to the home page for the Brain & Mind Centre Introduction into R workshop.
+It is a three day course covering six seperate topics that occur frequently to anyone doing pragmatic data analysis.
 The content is structured in such a way that the material in a section is independent to the other sections, so if you can only make part of the course this won't impact your learning.

+These courses are designed to be informal and free flowing, so whilst there is some material we have prepared, if you have a question then at anytime please let us know and we will be more than happy to assist.
+If there is anything that we can't answer on the day, we will note it down and make sure that we get back to you with a thorough solution.

 **Where**: Room 301/2, Building F, 94 Mallett St, Camperdown NSW 2050.
 Get directions with [OpenStreetMap](https://www.openstreetmap.org/?mlat=-33.888759&mlon=%20151.178104&zoom=16) or [Google Maps](https://maps.google.com/maps?q=-33.888759,%20151.178104).